merfan-bagheri/SDMN/HW2/q1/README.md

 To route packets between the different subnets, you will need to add two interfaces, one for each bridge (`br1` and `br2`), and use IP forwarding to enable communication between the subnets.

-Here's your solution explained in more detail, with some grammar corrections:

 ## Solution

 1. Add two interfaces, one for each bridge: